KorkyMonster/tuxcoin-V2/doc/build-openbsd.md

 ### Building BerkeleyDB

 BerkeleyDB is only necessary for the wallet functionality.
-To skip this, pass `--disable-wallet` to `./configure` and skip to the next section.
+To skip this, pass `--disable-wallet` to `./configure`.

-It is recommended to use Berkeley DB 4.8.
+See "Berkeley DB" in [build_unix.md](build_unix.md) for instructions on how to build BerkeleyDB 4.8.
 You cannot use the BerkeleyDB library from ports, for the same reason as boost above (g++/libstd++ incompatibility).
-If you have to build it yourself, you can use [the installation script included in contrib/](/contrib/install_db4.sh) like so

 ```bash
 # Pick some path to install BDB to, here we create a directory within the tuxcoin directory